Spanish Vegetable Pisto with Eggs One-Pot Recipe!

 Pisto is the Spanish version of ratatouille from France, Italy’s caponata or imam bayildi hailing from Turkey.
 All of these well-known recipes have evolved from a heritage of vegetable stew recipes and all are made with virtually the same ingredients such as tomatoes, zucchini, eggplant, red and green peppers.

-Pisto can be served as a main meal or a tapas, and comes either as a vegetable stew or often served with eggs on top.
-Some pisto recipes use spices such as cumin and smoked paprika, while others rely on the full flavoring of the tomato, onion, and garlic sauce to flavor the stew.
+Pisto can be served as a main meal or a tapas, and comes as a vegetable stew, often served with eggs on top.
+Some pisto recipes use common Spanish spices such as cumin and smoked paprika, while others rely on the full flavor of the tomato, onion, and garlic sauce to flavor the stew.

 Is Pisto vegan?

-Yes, pisto can easily be made as a vegan meal (just don’t add the eggs).
-It’s literally all veggies so it’s perfect for meatless Mondays or served as a hearty meal for vegetarians.
+Pisto can easily be made as a vegan meal (just don’t add the eggs).
+It’s literally all veggies so it’s perfect for meatless Mondays or served as a hearty meal for vegans or vegetarians.

-Spanish food culture often focuses on meat dishes such as famous hams and cuts of pork (Jamón Ibérico is one good example).
+Spanish food culture often focuses on vegetables and meat-free dishes as it’s largely influenced by the Mediterranean Diet.
+Of course, there are also popular meat dishes and famous Spanish hams and cuts of pork (Jamón Ibérico is one good example).
 Pisto is sometimes deemed the underdog and served as an accompaniment to meat dishes or as a tapas serving in some major Spanish cities.

 Pisto is packed full of nutrients, high in protein, high in fiber, and also great for those on the Whole 30 diet plan or for those looking for a healthy and filling meal.